After-Shock/Cloudbox-wiki/Installing-Cloudbox.md

-1. Go into the cloudbox folder (if not already there)
+1. Go into the Cloudbox folder

     ```bash
     cd ~/cloudbox